SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 * `large_overview_tables`

     Whether to add large overview tables.
-This encompasses information about every derived parameter and result in the single runs, and the explored parameters in every single run.
+This encompasses information about every derived parameter and result and the explored parameters in every single run.
     If you want small hdf5 files, this is the first option to set to False.

 * `results_per_run`